veewee/xml/docs/dom.md

 #### xslt_template

-Allows you to map a XML document based on an [XSLT template](xslt.md).
+Allows you to map an XML document based on an [XSLT template](xslt.md).

 ```php
 use VeeWee\Xml\Dom\Document;